mengiefen/awesome-books/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet) ![](https://img.shields.io/badge/MENGSTU-FENTAW-success)

 # Awesome Books
 This project allows users to add/remove books from a list.
-This is done by using JavaScript objects and arrays.
+This is done by using JavaScript class.
 It has the feature to dynamically modify the DOM and add basic events.
 ## Screenshot

 ![screenshot](src/img/awesome-books.png)